 The Framework for Reporting Climate-related Financial Disclosures has been in force for a year, with an expected expansion to more entities.
 Organisations must understand their obligations for measuring and reporting climate risks.
 Meanwhile, a global movement is pushing businesses to report on broader sustainability impacts beyond emissions.

-The 3rd Annual Sustainability & Climate Reporting Conference will dive into the technical aspects of transparent sustainability and climate reporting.
+The Sustainability & Climate Reporting Conference will dive into the technical aspects of transparent sustainability and climate reporting.
 While climate and carbon remain key, the event will explore all ESG dimensions, including biodiversity and social impact.

 Attend the event to learn how to develop systems and processes to produce the consistent, comparable, and quality data that will be required to become compliant and to explore how sustainability reporting be integrated with business strategy.